gitlabhq/gitlabhq/doc/development/background_migrations.md

 ## Scheduling

-Scheduling a migration can be done in either a regular migration or a post-deployment migration.
+Scheduling a background migration should be done in a post-deployment migration.
 To do so, simply use the following code while replacing the class name and arguments with whatever values are necessary for your migration: